TianyuWu-Henry/MLDS400_Group5/README.md

 # MLDS400_Group5
 This is the repo for documenting Group 5's process of MLDS 400's team project.
+In this project, we are going to identify promising location(s) for Dillard’s next local store by leveraging sales data and consulting-backed estimation.

 Group Members: Xiyi Lin, Omar Shatrat, Fanqi Song, Tianyu Wu